Two students in the engineering department

 Our research

-The research strengths of the department lie in several key areas:
+The department has research strengths in several key areas:

-For general queries regarding research topics and research programmes please contact the Postgraduate Research Lead for Design Engineering and Mathematics department Dr. Ramona Trestian.
+For general enquiries about research topics and programmes, please contact the Postgraduate Research Lead for the Department of Design Engineering and Mathematics, Dr. Ramona Trestian.

-Our dedicated team of experts, bring extensive experience and know-how to the department, ensuring its research remains at the forefront of innovation and practical application in today's ever-evolving world.
-By merging theory and practice, our department fosters creativity, innovation, and sustainable solutions that impact industries and communities.
+Our dedicated team brings extensive experience and expertise to the department.
+This keeps our research at the forefront of innovation and practical application in a fast-changing world.

 London Digital Twin Research Centre